ff14-advanced-market-search/AzerothAuctionAssassin/README.md

 A super fast Blizzard AH sniper created by Saddlebag Exchange.
 Version 2.0 of our [MEGA-ALERTS](https://github.com/ff14-advanced-market-search/mega-alerts)

+This is a tool capable of alerting you on the best prices for any item you want to buy **across all realms in your region** to alert you on incredible deals seconds after Blizzard AH API data is released.

 **Please dontate to our patreon so we can keep the project running.
 If you need help setting it up, our creator will personally help any patreon subscribers.**

 https://www.patreon.com/indopan